The sixth Painleve transcendent and uniformization of algebraic curves: Hauptmoduln and analytic connections

-We do not display here formulae related to most interesting equation \eqref{heun} since its $\Gamma,\gamma$-equations have somewhat cumbrous form (exercise: list these ODEs for all Chudnovsky's equations).
-It is easily derivable but we note in passing that these examples, \ie\ $\G_u$ and $\G_s$, show that the direct search for $\Gamma$-equations in form of the tensor $\{\Omega$, $\nabla\Omega$, $\nabla^2\Omega,\,\ldots\}$-Ans\"atze \cite{dubrovin} can be very difficult problem.
-Moreover, normalization of connections by differential $R(x)$ significantly affects the size of equation.
-For example, the natural but `unlucky' $\Gamma$-definition \eqref{gG} leads to useless equations like
+We do not display here formulae related to most interesting equation \eqref{heun} since its $\Gamma,\gamma$-equations have somewhat cumbrous form (it is a good exercise to list these \odes\ for all Chudnovsky's equations).
+It is easily derivable but we note in passing that these examples, \ie, $\G_u$ and $\G_s$, show that the direct search for $\Gamma$-equations in form of Dubrovin's tensor $\{\Omega$, $\nabla\Omega$, $\nabla^2\Omega,\,\...\}$-Ans\"atze \cite{dubrovin} can be very difficult problem, whereas all these equations will known to be consequences of those coming from the scalars; all of them are at our disposal once we have had a Hauptmodul(n).
+Moreover, normalization of connections by a differential $R(x)\dot x$ significantly affects the size of equation.
+For example, the natural but `unlucky' $\bo\Gamma(1)$-definition \eqref{gG} instead of \eqref{J1} leads to useless equations like

 with the same meaning for $A$, $B$, and $\Omega$ as above.